 A speculative model for a new paradigm in designing artificial intelligence.

 This project explores the questions of AI development through proposing a new system based on evolution.
-It speculates that instead of developing a complete AI in controlled and often vacuum environments, a seed intelligence should be laden with sensor-rich hardware which are then propagated throughout various environments.
-This will prompt what we call creatures to develop and grow in response to dynamic physical and social environments.
-Through embodying these new modes of intelligence as physical manifestations, humans and AI will both benefit from a level of communication and interaction that is unseen today.
+It speculates that instead of developing a complete AI in a controlled vacuum, seed intelligence should be laden with sensor-rich hardware which is then propagated throughout various environments.
+This will prompt what we call ‘creatures’ to develop and grow in response to dynamic physical and social environments.
+By embodying these new modes of intelligence as physical manifestations, humans and AI will both benefit from a level of communication and interaction that is unseen today.

-Ultimately, it seeks to address the hermetic and disembodied nature of Human-AI interaction that has a tendency to breed distrust and spread misinformation.
+Ultimately, it seeks to address the hermetic and disembodied nature of Human-AI interaction that tends to breed distrust and spread misinformation.
 While the technologies that could enable these new explorations may still be a long way away, the fundamental principles of transparency and openness can be applied to our current research of AI systems.

 Completed in partnership with Carmen Schweizer

 Faculty Advisor: Paolo Cardini